PSE process design optimization service

 Model-based design can be applied at a unit or process level, and at the front-end-engineering design (FEED) or detailed design stage.
 Typical examples are:

 - optimal reactor design.
 High-fidelity predictive models of physics and chemistry are used – coupled with CFD models where required – for detailed design of complex reactors, including internal geometry.
-Catalyst shape, size and loading can also be optimised if required.
+Catalyst shape, size and loading can also be optimized if required.

 - optimal design of distillation column configuration.
-Mixed integer optimisation techniques are used to determine simultaneously optimal feed tray location, number of trays and heat integration as well as optimal values of 'continuous' design variables such as column diameter or operating conditions.
+Mixed integer optimization techniques are used to determine simultaneously optimal feed tray location, number of trays and heat integration as well as optimal values of 'continuous' design variables such as column diameter or operating conditions.

 - optimal design of separation sections.
 Similar techniques are used to determine the configuration of entire separation sections for optimal CAPEX and OPEX.
 This can result in consolidation or elimination of columns.